 As every parent learns, you can't be a good mom or dad when you're stressed out, no matter how positive your intentions.

-And despite the fact that it's harder than ever right now, each of us does have the responsibility, since we're parents, to manage our own stress.
+And as hard as parenting can be, each of us does have the responsibility to manage our own stress.
 After all, your kids are stressed too, and they're taking their signals from you.
 Their ability to cope right now depends at least partly on your ability to cope.
 In tough times, especially, you want your kids to have the best of you -- not what's left of you.

 A three pronged approach to stress works best: